mimiyin/choreographic-interventions-s19/README.md

          * [Pina Bausch: La Prima Vez](https://www.youtube.com/watch?v=mrHt6Ob9-3A)

 ### Assignment: Study No. 2 Noisy and Circular Pathways
-   * Choreograph a generative (noisy or circular) pathway in code.
-Practice improvising against it.
-(You may either write your own code or use one of the examples.)
+   * Choreograph a 15-second generative circular pathway in code.
+At least 1 parameter need to change over time.
+Work in pairs.
+You should each choreograph a pathway on your own and then come together to create your final choreography.
+Think about when a circular pathway starts to feel like noise.

    ***